schuchard/schematic-starter/README.md

 ## Getting started

 ⚙ [Yarn](https://yarnpkg.com/en/docs/install#mac-stable) is required for the scripts.
 Make sure it's installed on your machine.
+If you'd like to use NPM, update the package.json scripts from `yarn` to `npm run` and the link command from `yarn` to `npm`.

 ⬇ **Install** the dependencies for the schematic and the sandbox application